Communication API

 EnhancedTerminalChannel

-Rich terminal with advanced formatting, colors, and progress indicators.
+Rich terminal with advanced formatting.

 from marsys.coordination.communication.channels import EnhancedTerminalChannel